meilisearch/documentation/learn/advanced/updating.md

 ## Step 1: Verify your database version

-Before we begin, you need to verify the version of Meilisearch that's compatible with your database.
-Use the get version endpoint and note your `pkgVersion`:
+First, verify the version of Meilisearch that's compatible with your database using the get version endpoint:

 <CodeSamples id="updating_guide_check_version_new_authorization_header" />